Arksine/moonraker/docs/configuration.md

 name:
 #   The friendly display name of the sensor.
 #   The default is the sensor source name.
+history_field_{field_name}:
+#   Optional history field description.
+When provided the named
+#   field will be tracked in Moonraker's Job History component.
+#   The "field_name" portion of the option is the identifier used
+#   when reported in the history.
+Multiple history fields may be
+#   added and tracked for a sensor.
+See the "History Fields" note
+#   for a detailed explanation of this option.
+```

+!!! note "History Fields"
+    A `history_field_{name}` option must contain a series of key-value pairs.
+    The key and value must be separated by an equal sign (=), and each
+    pair must be separated by a newline.
+The following keys are
+    available:

+    -  `parameter`: The name of the sensor parameter which is used to
+       provide values for this field.
+This name must match a field name
+       set in the specific sensor implementation (ie: see the
+       "state_response_template" option for the MQTT type.)
+This must
+       be provided.
+    -  `desc`: A brief description of the field.
+    -  `strategy`:  The tracking strategy used to calculate the value
+       stored in the history.
+See below for available strategies.
+       The default is "basic".
+    -  `units`:  An optional unit specifier for the value
+    -  `init_tracker`:  When set to true the tracked value will be initialized
+       to the last sensor measurement when a job starts.
+The "delta"
+       strategy will initialize its "last value", setting this measurement
+       as the reference rather than the first received after the print starts.
+       Default is false.
+    -  `exclude_paused`:  When set to true the values received when
+       a job is paused will be ignored.
+Default is false.
+    -  `report_total`:  When set to true the value reported for all
+       jobs will be accumulated and reported in the history totals.
+       Default is false.
+    -  `report_maximum`:  When set to true maximum value for all jobs
+       will be reported in the history totals.
+Default is false.
+    -  `precision`:  An integer value indicating the precision to use when
+       reporting decimal values.
+This precision applies to both job history
+       AND job totals.
+The default is no precision, ie: no rounding will
+       occur.

+    Note that job totals for history fields only persist for a currently
+    configured sensor and history field name.
+If the name of the sensor
+    changes, the name of the field changes, or if either are removed
+    from the configuration, then their totals will be discarded.
+This
+    prevents the accumulation of stale totals.

+    Moonraker provides several history tracking strategies that can be used
+    accommodate how values should be tracked and stored in the job history:

+    - `basic`: This strategy should be used if the value should be stored
+      in history directly as it is received.
+Simply put, the last value
+      received before a job completes wiill the the value stored in the job
+      history.
+    - `accumulate`:  When a job starts, the tracked value initialized to 0 or
+      the last received measurement.
+New measurements will be added to the
+      tracked value as they are received.
+The total cumulative value will be
+      reported when the job ends.
+    - `delta`:  When a job starts the tracked value is 0.
+The total value
+      will be the delta between the final measurement received before the job
+      ends and the first measurement received when after job begins.
+Note that
+      if `exclude_paused` is set then the tracker will accumulate deltas
+      between pauses.
+If the measurement does not update frequently this could
+      significantly alter the final result.
+    - `average`: Reports an average of all measurements received during the job.
+    - `maximum`: Reports the maximum value of all measurements received during
+       the job.
+    - `minimum`: Reports the minimum value of all measurements received during
+       the job.
+    - `collect`:  Measurements are stored in a list as they are received.
+      Duplicate measurements are discarded.
+A maximum of 100 entries may
+      be stored, the oldest measurements will be discarded when this limit
+      is exceeded.
+This strategy is useful for a sensor that reports some
+      data infrequently and its desirable to include all measurements in the
+      job history.
+For example, the `spoolman` component uses this strategy
+      to report all spool IDs set during a job.
+When this strategy is enabled
+      the `track_total` and `track_maximum` options are ignored, as it is not
+      possible to report totals for a collection.

+    Example:

+    ```
+    history_field_total_energy:
+      parameter=energy
+      desc=Printer power consumption
+      strategy=delta
+      units=kWh
+      init_tracker=false
+      exclude_paused=false
+      report_total=true
+      report_maximum=true
+      precision=6
     ```

 #### MQTT Sensor Configuration